RikaShiro/FYP22070/README.md

 npm run serve
 ```

 It initializes the script and run the proxy on port 22070.
+The port can be changed in ".env" file.